stefanofabi/drops-lims/README.md

-## About SrLab
+## About Drops LIMS

-SrLab is a web application for the management of clinical laboratories.
-SrLab establishes well-defined processes in the area of your laboratory from the arrival of the patient to the delivery of results and even their follow-up.
+Drops LIMS is a web application for the management of clinical laboratories.
+Drops LIMS establishes well-defined processes in the area of your laboratory from the arrival of the patient to the delivery of results and even their follow-up.
 We facilitate the most common tasks that are often used in any laboratory, such as:

 - Internal worksheets for the laboratory
 - Monitoring of social works debt